 The Speranza Foundation specializes in supporting artists who prioritize hope and positive social change.
-They offer an unique and supportive residency for artists of all disciplines concerned with exploring narratives that bring transformational art, music, performance and film to society and culture at large.
+They offer an unique and supportive residency for artists of all disciplines concerned with exploring narratives that bring transformational art, music, performance and film to society and culture.

-Neuberg is delighted to be working in the Lincoln City Fellowship 2020 cohort with fellow artists and visionaries Josh Aviner, Quenna Barrett, Hagop Belian, Jens Bjornkaer & Katherine Mills Rymer, Nina Elder, Alison O’Daniel, Andres Ospina, Paul Outlaw and Adam Sjoberg, all working in visual art, performance, music and video.
+Neuberg is delighted to be working with fellow artists Josh Aviner, Quenna Barrett, Hagop Belian, Jens Bjornkaer & Katherine Mills Rymer, Nina Elder, Alison O’Daniel, Andres Ospina, Paul Outlaw and Adam Sjoberg in visual art, performance, music, video and film.

-Neuberg’s work continues to address the theme of ‘the thwarted voice in society‘ with a focus on the cultural and environmental consequences of abusive behaviors.
+Neuberg’s work continues to address the theme of the thwarted voice with a focus on the cultural consequences of abusive behaviors.

 For information and further details, please contact the studio.